 It's simple to make mortar by mixing Portland cement, sand and water.
 While hydrated lime is not a necessary ingredient, it makes the mortar more elastic and workable.
-Hydrated lime also keeps the sand and cement from separating, makes the mortar less prone to shrinkage and makes the mortar more waterproof.
+Hydrated lime also keeps the sand and cement from separating, makes the mortar less prone to shrinkage and makes it more waterproof.

 In this method, there is no concrete poured beneath the walkway.
 The pavers are laid on a bed of tamped sand, which is usually situated over a layer of gravel.
 Fine masonry sand is then swept into the joints or pushed in with a trowel.
 The sand cushions and levels to make up for the minor irregularities in the gravel or lower layer of sand.

 This kind of construction creates a walkway that is stable and durable even in climates subject to frost, which might crack mortar.
 It also allows for replacing damaged paving materials more easily, or removing sections of the walkway that require access to buried water pipes or utility lines.
 However, the sand between the stones washes away over time, requiring replacement.
 Another factor to consider is that, in areas of shifting ground, walkways made with the dry laid method are more likely to heave up than mortared walkways.